My mission is to deliver the best possible osteopathic health care via manual therapy, rehabilitation and health care advice.

 In terms of osteopathy I am also passionate in the areas of chronic pain, Fibromyalgia and Joint Hypermobility Syndrome.
 I write for the Hypermobility Syndrome Association (HMSA), a charity in the United Kingdom (www.hypermobility.org) made of a group of medical professionals who research and educate the public on hypermobility and the associated connective tissue disorders.
 As a professional member of the HMSA, I keep up-to-date with the latest research and have access to resources for my patients that they would otherwise not find in New Zealand.

-I am also a member of the Ehlers-Danlos Support group in the U.K.
+I am also a member of the Ehlers-Danlos Support group in the U.K and New Zealand.

 In addition to being a registered osteopath I am also a fully qualified yoga and Pilates teacher and have taught in many countries, including the U.S.A., Australia, Germany, Costa Rica, Guatemala and the U.K..
 Teaching and practising in New Zealand provides another challenge and one that I feel very honoured to experience.